andreaporotti/smart-admin-search/README.txt

 4. The keyboard shortcut to open the search box can be configured in the settings page.

 == Changelog ==

+**1.5.0 [2023-09-15]**
+- Added a notice after plugin activation to suggest visiting plugin settings and choose a keyboard shortcut.
+- Small changes to the search field appearance.
+- Tested on WordPress 6.3.

 **1.4.1 [2023-04-10]**
 - Fixed a bug in the search when the site has no custom post types.